 The Center also collaborates with other institutions and centers to sponsor events relating to the experimental and media arts field.
 Moreover, the Center emphasizes the preservation and research of Stan Brakhage’s pioneering legacy, as well as the works of other ground-breaking experimental film and media artists.

-The Brakhage Center, created in 2005, is named after Stan Brakhage (1933-2003), one of the most innovative and influential filmmakers of the 20th century who was also Distinguished Professor of Film Studies at CU Boulder.
+The Center is named after Stan Brakhage (1933-2003), one of the most innovative filmmakers of the 20th century who was also a Distinguished Professor of Film Studies at the University of Colorado, Boulder.
 A prolific filmmaker, he made nearly 350 films in his 52-year-long career that include psychodramas, autobiographical films, Freudian trance films, song cycles, birth films, meditations on light, and hand-painted films.
 They range in duration from nine seconds to over four hours and cover every technical format from Super 8mm to 70mm IMAX.